-Once the value of $n$ has been confirmed, the values of elements in $\mathbf{N}$ may be recovered by factoring it.
-But, the complexity is extremely high especially when $n$ is very large.
-Fortunately, it can be revealed efficiently by only comparing the above chosen-plaintext and the corresponding ciphertext.
-As for the binary plaintext, one can obtain the following Proposition from Eq.~(\ref{equiv:encrypt}) and Property~1. \begin{Proposition} When the plaintext $\mathbf{P}=\{p_i\}_{i=1}^L\subset\{0, 1\}$, its corresponding ciphertext satisfy
+Once the value of $n$ has been confirmed, the elements in $\mathbf{N}$ may be recovered by factoring it.
+However, the computational complexity is extremely high, especially when $n$ is very large.
+Fortunately, this can be performed efficiently by comparing the above chosen-plaintext and its ciphertext.
+As for the binary plaintext, one can obtain the following Proposition from Eq.~(\ref{equiv:encrypt}) and Property~1. \begin{Proposition} When the plaintext $\mathbf{P}=\{p_i\}_{i=1}^L\subset\{0, 1\}$, its corresponding ciphertext satisfies

 and

 where